Full of flavor and seasonings, this easy bbq sauce recipe is a stand-out condiment that knows how to make a meal special.

-So a couple of years back, I spent a few weeks developing my own barbecue sauce (this is it).
-I made a different recipe each day for about a week until I came up with the base flavor I liked, then spent another week or so tweaking it to get the flavors just right – with a hint of sweet, the right cider vinegar tang, a slight under layer of heat and an overall flavor that was entirely different from anything I had found on the shelves.
+So a couple of years back, I spent a few weeks developing my own homemade bbq sauce recipe (this is it).
+I made a different recipe each day for about a week until I came up with the base flavor I liked.
+Then I spent another week or so tweaking it to get the flavors just right.
+In the end, I think I made the perfect bbq sauce, with a hint of sweet, the right cider vinegar tang, a slight underlayer of heat, and an overall flavor that was entirely different from anything I had found on the shelves.

-And I finally got it!
-This version of BBQ sauce stands out and makes a meal special.
-I’ve never served it that I wasn’t asked where I got it after a guest took
+This version of bbq sauce stands out and makes a meal special.
+I’ve never served it that I wasn’t asked where I got it after a guest took the first bite.

-Place all dry ingredients in a large mixing bowl.
+Place all dry ingredients in a large bowl.

 Stir those together until well blended.